-Moose Anger Management was established by Alistair Moes, Director of Moose Anger Management, who has worked with thousands of men and women for over 20 years.
-The objective was to provide counselling that focused on constructive approaches to expressing, healthy anger, by addressing both current circumstances and events, and looking at the history attached to current behaviour.
-Over the last 10+ years, Alistair has also co-facilitated the Healing Anger groups for women.
-Working together with Alejandra Proaño, MA (Psy), MA (Lit), M.Sc, ACC, RCC, they have rewritten the text used in the course to incorporate issues that are especially relevant to women’s anger.
+Moose Anger Management was established in 1995 by Alistair Moes, Founder of Moose Anger Management.
+He has worked with thousands of men and women over the last 27+ years.
+The objective was to provide counselling that focused on constructive approaches to expressing healthy anger by addressing both current circumstances, such as anxiety, and looking at how history is attached to current behaviour.
+In 2008, Alistair started co-facilitating Healing Anger groups for women.
+The co-owner of Moose Anger Management and Healing Anger, Alejandra Proaño, MA (Psy), MA (Lit), M.Sc, ACC, RCC, now oversees Healing Anger.
+She and Alistair have rewritten the books used in the courses which now have an edition that specifically addresses issues that are relevant to women’s anger.

 Lose Your Temper: A Conscious Exploration of Anger

 This book leads you through the topics that are typically covered in our group and individual anger management programs.
 A solid foundation of understanding around anger and the emotions is built followed by a wide selection of “tools”.
 These tools have been tried and proven effective by the participants who have attended Moose Anger Management programs.